Jackie (2016): An Ordinary Film With an Extraordinary Performance

 As for the film direction as a whole, I really liked the idea of Jackie Kennedy retelling the events of the movie.
 The construction of the film made it feel like we as the audience was getting a special look into the life of Jackie Kennedy since, according to the film, she values her privacy very much.
 Billy Crudup as the Journalist had a really nice professional relationship with Jackie, staying distant enough as you would expect a reporter to do.

 Judging the movie as a whole, it hardly tries anything out of the box to wow its audience, but does deserve your attention for Portman’s performance which is truly remarkable.
 Because of this, Jackie gets a B-.
-I could see history buffs really gravitating towards this movie although it is not very rewatchable.
+I could see history buffs really gravitating towards this movie.
+But I can’t see myself watching this film again any time soon.

 Thanks for reading!
 What’s your favorite portrayal of a historical figure?
 Comment at the bottom of the page and let me know!